yuetyee0201/Task/README.md

 ## For security and other well-known reasons, I will not disclose the keys I use.
 Anyone who needs to use this code please request your own key for all operations to work.

 ## How it meets the requirements:
-1. Took about two hours (not including the time spent looking for test image sets and conducting tests) and 2 different versions of the code was saved in a file called logoRec.py and logoRec_multithreading.py
+1. Took more than two hours (including the time spent looking for test image sets and conducting tests); 2 different versions of the code was saved in a file called logoRec.py and logoRec_multithreading.py

 2. Online existing logo recognition tools: used Google's API and key, used vision_v1 from Google.
 Cloud.